atapas/markdown-cheatsheet/README.md

 # Table of Contents
 ` markdown-cheatsheet` is a single place for all the markdown syntaxes I have learned so far.
 Sharing publicly so that you also know about them and use.

-> Just fork the repository and open the file in edit mode to see all the syntaxes.

 1. [Headings](#headings)
 2. [Code](#code)
 3. [Unordered List of Items](#unordered-list-of-items)